TIMELINE-Key dates and milestones in the S&P 500's history

 March 9, 2009: S&P 500 closes at 676.53, its closing low after the onset of the 2008 financial crisis and the Lehman Brothers' bankruptcy.

 Aug.
-20, 2012: Apple becomes the biggest U.S. company and takes over as market capitalization leader in the S&P 500, pushing Exxon Mobil into the No. 2 spot.
-Since then, Exxon and Apple have gone back and forth between the two spots, but Apple is currently No. 1 with a market cap of about $416 billion.
-Exxon has a market cap of $404 billion.
+20, 2012: Apple becomes the biggest U.S. company and takes over as the market capitalization leader in the S&P 500, pushing Exxon Mobil into the No. 2 spot.
+Since then, Exxon and Apple have gone back and forth between the two spots, but Apple is currently No. 1 with a market cap of about $409 billion.
+Exxon's market cap is about $396 billion.

 Sources: S&P Dow Jones Indices Senior Index Analyst Howard Silverblatt, the Standard & Poor's book, "Innovation & Evolution, The S&P 500," CME, CBOE, Vanguard Group Inc, State Street Global Advisors, Thomson Reuters.